hugang/auto-test/doc/commands.md

     - target: The file path.
     - value: The content to write.
     - type: The type of the file, append or write. default is append.

+## mail [〇]

+send mail.

+- argument
+    - target: provider of the mail.
+    - value: The value of the mail.
+        - mailTo: The to of the sendmail.
+        - mailCc: The cc of the sendmail.
+        - subject: The subject of the sendmail.
+        - body: The body of the sendmail.